 No questions dealt with the respondent's emotional reactions, which are relatively unpredictable for a given individual.
-Rather, the questions covered aspects of the assault which are relatively predictable and which would give a picture of the person's view of sexual assault (worries and concerns, what she would do, who she would tell).
+Rather, the questions covered aspects of the assault which are relatively predictable and which would give a picture of the person's view of sexual assault (worries and concerns, what s/he would do, who s/he would tell).

 Almost all of the questions were open-ended, that is, the young person answered in her or his own words, and the interviewer wrote the response down verbatim.
-For each question, coding categories were developed from 100 to 150 interviews.
+For each question, coding categories for the answers were developed from 100 to 150 interviews.
 The answers from the remaining interviews were placed in those categories.
 Additional categories were developed if needed.